5.5 Working with Extracted Spectra

 200

-4. The spectral purity declines significantly at increasing distances from the central trace of the spectrum.
+4. Spectral purity declines significantly at increasing distances from the central trace of the spectrum.
 Using a larger than standard extraction box may therefore significantly degrade the spectral resolution.

-5. The observed flux is corrected to the total flux assuming that all of the observed flux originates in a point source.
+5. Observed flux is corrected to the total flux assuming that all of the observed flux originates in a point source.
 If the aperture width and/or the extraction box height are large enough to include a significant amount of extended flux after background subtraction, the correction will be inaccurate.

 Adjusting the Background Subtraction